Sleep Doctor independently selects the products we test. We may earn a commission if you make a purchase using the links on our site.

 Tempur-Pedic foams have an open-cell design that is intended to reduce heat retention compared to traditional memory foam.
 This model also features a cooling cover that can be removed for washing.

 The LuxeAdapt Mattress is available in soft (3) and firm (7) options.
 Most of our stomach-sleeping testers preferred the firm model, which performed particularly well for individuals between 130 and 230 pounds.
 We noticed the mattress also provided good edge support and isolated motion transfer without overly hampering movement.
+With pressure-relieving capabilities, strong edge support, and a cooling design, we found the LuxeAdapt suited average-weight stomach sleepers and co-sleepers who prefer a foam feel.

-Best Value
+Best Value Mattress

 Tempur-Pedic TEMPUR-Cloud

-Sleep Doctor’s Take
+The Sleep Doctor’s Review

 The TEMPUR-Cloud is Tempur-Pedic’s least expensive model, which should appeal to value seekers.
 A mid-range feel and choice between foam or hybrid models make the mattress comfortable for stomach sleepers who weigh less than 130 pounds.
 Our testers with sharp pressure points also appreciated the foam’s adaptive feel.